-Charli XCX has been working on a follow-up to BRAT.
+Charli XCX has announced the follow-up to BRAT.
+Music, Fashion, Film will be released on July 24.
 Here’s everything we know about the pop star’s “rock album” so far.

 Journalist Laura Snapes, who caught up with Charli XCX in Paris during last October’s Fashion Week, wrote the piece.
 “We knew we wanted to go to Paris to do it,” Charli said.
 “We knew it would be this very hectic, rich time, and we like creating in that kind of atmosphere.”
 It’s unclear how far into the process she is now.